- Threat Assessment Team

 - implementing reporting protocols and developing strategies to encourage reports from the College community;

-- assisting in conducting periodic campus-wide awareness education for students, staff, and faculty regarding threat assessment, threat management, pertinent information-sharing issues, and the TAM Team’s responsibilities.
-Such training and education will be coordinated with other departments such as the Department of Public Safety, Human Resources, Academic Affairs, Dean of the College, and Language Schools, Schools Abroad, and Bread Loaf programs; and
+- assisting in conducting periodic campus-wide awareness education for students, staff, and faculty regarding threat assessment, threat management, pertinent information-sharing issues, and the TAM’s responsibilities.
+Such training and education will be coordinated with other departments such as the Department of Public Safety, Human Resources, Academic Affairs, Vice President for Student Affairs and Dean of the College Office, Office of the Chief Risk Officer, and Language Schools, Schools Abroad, and Bread Loaf programs; and

 - keeping apprised of best practices and participating in periodic trainings in threat assessment and management.